kromka-chleba/Exile/README.md

 ### Features
 *Player health effects* — Hypothermia, exhaustion, disease, …
 *Dynamic natural world* — Seasonal weather, erosion, water flows through soil, …
-*Plausible building materials* — Make shelters from the rain, kilns, smelters, …
+*Plausible building materials* — Make shelters from the rain, kilns, smelters, … And much more!

 ## World Settings
 Valleys is the standard `mapgen` for _Exile_. `Carpathian` is also supported, for a somewhat more difficult and slower-paced game.

-`Flat` mostly works, but `Merki`, and therefore the `Glow Paint` and `Herbal Medicine` made from it, will be unavailable.
+`Flat` mostly works, many biomes are altitude dependent, therefore many plants will be unavailable.
 Enable it in `game.conf` if you’d like to try it anyway.

 ## Gameplay Guide
 Check out `doc > walkthrough` for a more detailed guide.